Ramagundam B Thermal Power Station

-Power Plant
+Power plant

 Ramagundam B Thermal Power Station has an installed capacity of 62.5 MW (single unit).
-The unit was commissioned in October, 1971 with the financial assistance of U.S.A.I.D with the project cost of Rs 14.8 crores.
+The unit was commissioned in October, 1971, with the financial assistance of USAID.
+The project cost Rs 14.8 crores.

-With the installation of Electrostatic precipitator in 1987 under the R&M Scheme, the problems associated with ID Fan etc. has been overcome and station has been running satisfactorily.
+With the installation of an electrostatic precipitator in 1987 under the R&M Scheme, the problems associated with ID fan etc. were overcome, and the station has been running satisfactorily.

 The station has achieved the height plant load factor in all India level for four times in the group of 62.5 MW to 63.5 MW units.